Ice Cream Cone Sugar Cookies: Perfect for an ice cream party, and for those that don’t feel comfortable decorating cookies with royal icing!

 Guess what… the cookies turned out ADORABLE, and I had to create their own blog post.
 They’re too cute to get lost in an ice cream party feature!
 Another good thing????
 They were so much easier than decorating with icing, because we used fondant, instead of royal icing.
 (Although I do love a good cookie decorating session.)
-So if you don’t want to tackle cookie decorating with royal icing just yet… give this fondant tutorial a try!
+So if you don’t want to tackle cookie decorating with royal icing just yet… like we did in our heart sugar cookies, give this fondant tutorial a try!

 Ice Cream Cone Sugar Cookies

-Begin by making my favorite sugar cookies (get the recipe HERE), and time it to where you can lay the fondant on top of the warm cookies, when they come out of the oven.
+Begin by making my favorite sugar cookies, and time it to where you can lay the fondant on top of the warm cookies, when they come out of the oven.
 (So the fondant will gently semi-melt on to the cookie surface.)
 Before baking the sugar cookies, draw the lines of the cone on to the cookie with a small knife or baking tool.

 We started with buying white fondant at the store, and then using gel food coloring to color it the pastel colors that we wanted.
 (You may be able to find fondant already the color that you’re wanting.
 If not, you can make your own like we did!)

 It was actually recommended to use marshmallow fondant (which would provide a MUCH better taste) but if you’re in a bind, this fondant worked just fine and didn’t taste horrible!
 (Since I ate almost all of them myself, I felt confident in recommending this fondant in a pinch.)

 Using gel food coloring, pouring a few drops in to the fondant, we worked the color in to the fondant, until it was even.